pmpatel-udallas/BCCE2024/README.md

   * How to import data from Excel (pandas)
   * How to plot data (matplotlib)
   * How to do linear regression (scipy.stats.linregress)
-* Part 2: Use your own Excel spreadsheet to model your data
+* Part 2: Use your own Excel spreadsheet to visualize your data in Python